 Because of the fact that "high velocity" cartridges generally have low expansion ratios (big cases in relation to bore diameter) one can make some generalizations.
 The chart below will give you some idea of what can be expected if you cut your barrel shorter within the range of 20" to 26".
 Remember, your mileage may vary from this chart.
 Note that this chart does not hold true if we are comparing different barrels of different lengths.
 In that case it is quite possible, due to certain barrel design parameters, for a short barrel to give higher velocity than a longer one with the same ammunition.

 There are some "mathematical" methods of computing a fairly close approximation of the actual internal performance (i.e.: chamber pressure and muzzle velocity) of a given combination of cartridge, firearm, bullet, and powder but their details are beyond the scope of this page.
 The "Powley Computer," a slide rule type device was at one time available and gives rather good results when used with the "IMR" type of powders and cases of similar capacity to the .308 and .30-06.
 It is based on some mathematically derived "constants" developed at Frankord Arsenal which provide a close approximation to the results derived by some rather complex mathematical gyrations.
 Several computer-based adaptations of these calculations are available from different sources (such as the rather expensive QuickLoad program) and all suffer from the limitations of being based upon the Frankfort Arsenal model of the .308/.30-06.
 As far as I know the Powley Computer is no longer available although Powley's code has been privately adapted to computer use by various people.
 As mentioned previously these computations are based upon case capacities and pressures in the .308 Win & .30-06 range.
 For cartridges of significantly larger or smaller capacities, or lower pressures, the result will be not be accurate and can frequently be dangerous if you don't understand what is what..
-For some information on the Powley Computer you can visit the following web site thanks to Nels Tomlinson.
+There was a website that allowed you to make your own slide rule computer, but it is no longer active.
+However, there is an online adaptation of the Powley Computer available at http://kwk.us/powley.html

 Mechanical /Electrical Calculation of Internal Ballistics for the End User